MicrosoftDocs/azure-devops-docs/docs/repos/security/configure-github-advanced-security-features.md

 #### Organization-level onboarding
 1. Go to your **Organization settings** for your Azure DevOps organization.
 1. Select **Repositories**.
-1. Select **Enable all** and you'll see an estimate for the number of active committers for your organization appear.
+1. Select **Enable all** and see see an estimate for the number of active committers for your organization appear.
 1. Select **Begin billing** to activate Advanced Security for every existing repository in each project in your organization.
 1. Optionally, select **Automatically enable Advanced Security for new repositories** so that any newly created projects have Advanced Security enabled upon creation.